 YEW GOODS!!
 NEW GOODS!!

-The undersigned has just received from the East a large and varied stock of New Goods, which are now open for examination, at MILL-TOWN, two miles West of Bedford, comprising everything usually found in a first-class country store, consisting, in part, of Dry-Goods, Delaines Calicoes, Muslins, Cassimers, Boots and Shoes, Groceries, Notions, All of which will be sold at the most reaso prices.
-Thankful for past favors, we solicit a coninuance of the public patronage.
+undersigned has just received from the East a large and varied stock of New Goods, which are now open for MILL-TOWN.

+two miles West of Bedford, comprising everything usually found in a first-class country store, consisting, in part, of Dry-Goods,

+/-Goods,

+Delaines,

+Calicoes,

+Muslins,

+Cassimers,

+Boots and Shoes,

+Groceries,

+Notions

+All of which will be sold at the most real

+prices.

+Thankful for past favors, we solicit a continuance of the public patronage.

 Call and examine our goods.
+G. YEAGER

-G. YEAGER YEW ARRIVAL.-Just received at M. C. FETTERLY'S FANCY STOBE, Straw Hats and Bonnets, Straw Ornaments, Ribhons Flowers, Millinery Goods, Embroideries, Handkerchiefs, Bead-trimmings, Buttons, Hosiery and Gloves, White Goods, Parasols and Sun-Umbrellas, Balmorals and Hoop Skirts, Fancy Goods and Notions, Ladies' and Children's Shoes.
-Our assortment contains all that is new and desirable. assortment contains all that is new and desirable Thankful for former liberal patronage we hope to be able to merit a continuance from all our customers.
-Please call and see our new stock.
-RARE CHANCE IS OFFERED To display their Goods; To sell their Goods: To gather information; To make known their wants; &c., &c. &c. &c., &c., &c., &c., by advertising in the columns of the Gazette.
+NEW ARRIVAL.-Just received at M. C. FETTERLY'S FANCY STORE at M. C. FETTERLY'S FANCY STORE Straw Hats and Bonnets, Straw Ornaments Rib Straw Hats and Bonnets, Straw Ornaments, Ribbons Flowers, Millinery Goods, Embroideries, Handkerchiefs, Bead-trimmings, Buttons, Hosiery and Gloves, White Goods, Parasols and Sun-Umbrellas, Balmorals and Hoop Skirts, Fancy Goods and Notions, Ladies' and Children's Shoes.
+Our assortment contains all that is new and desirable.
+Thankful for former liberal patronage we hope to be able to merit a continuance from all our cus-Please call and see our new stock.

+RARE CHANCE IS OFFERED ALL PERSONS display their Goods; To sell their Goods

+To gather information;

+To make known their wants;

+&c., &c. &c. &c., &c., &c., &c.,

+by advertising in the columns of the GAZETTE.

 Bedford Gazette.